Terms of Reference

 - The representatives of each Society and Associate network are the international liaison and at least one other individual.

-- International representatives to ICRIS meetings who are not the official liaison should be given temporary access before the meeting so that they can be aware of issues of discussion and to obtain the agenda and minutes.
+- International representatives to ICRIS meetings who are not normally members in the ICRIS list should be given temporary access before the meeting so that they can be aware of issues of discussion and to obtain the agenda and minutes.

 - Emails to list: